bnnyng/garden/content/evergreen/writing.md

 - Boredom and play
 - Why Lakeside graduates are incapable of doing anything interesting
 - Online spirituality, manifestation, and explanations of change
+- Webcomics, when they end and when they do not, keeping up with the release over timeup with the release over time

 ---
 # Fiction